isomerpages/sportsg-corp/_support/Coaches' Corner/Singapore Coach Excellence SG Coach Programme.md

 **SG-Coach Level Three**.
 The individual would need to possess knowledge in sports science to apply evidence-based coaching.
 They would be trained in multi-year periodisation planning, advanced sport analyses and training methodologies, performance tracking and analyses, international competition systems, and sports science applications.
 A significant portion of the module will be taught through workshops, facilitation and mentorships with a National Coach.
 At this level, coaches may also opt to specialise in 1 or more of these 3 areas: (1) community sport; (2) performance sport and / or (3) para sport.

-For further queries on the pathway, please e-mail Sport_Coaching@sport.gov.sg
+For further queries on the pathway, please e-mail sport_coaching@sport.gov.sg